ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * Automatically writes long-lived cache headers to `.htaccess` on Apache and LiteSpeed
 * Remote mirror for vendor scripts like Facebook Pixel and gtag with SRI hashes and a daily refresh
 * Script Attributes manager with dependency-aware “Defer all third-party” and “Conservative” presets
-* Render Optimizer for critical CSS, JS deferral with handle/domain allow and deny lists plus inline dependency and jQuery auto-detection, differential serving, and asset combination/minification
+* Render Optimizer for critical CSS, JS deferral with handle/domain allow and deny lists plus inline dependency and jQuery auto-detection, differential serving, and optional asset combination/minification with size limits and purge controls

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/gm2-wordpress-suite` directory.